-......School is not allowed to charge one-time fees at the time of admission for development activity of students.
+.....School is not allowed to charge one-time fees at the time of admission for development activity of students.
 Charging of one-time fees at the time of admission tantamount to capitation fee which is prohibited under section 13 of the Right of Children to Free and Compulsory Education Act, 2009.
 The school is hereby directed not to charge any such fee from the students in future and to adjust the fee already collected against monthly fee due...

-However, on review of school fee proposal for academic session 2018-19 it has been noted that the school has been charging fee in the name of Orientation Charges amounting INR 4,000, Extra Care Charges amounting INR 4,500 and Community Outreach Programme amounting INR 4,000 at the time of new admission.
-During discussion, the school has submitted that earlier it was charging and collecting fee in the name of Students Activity Welfare Fund amounting INR 11,000 at the time of new admission and charged the same till FY 2017-18 only.
+However, on review of school fee proposal for academic session 2018-19 it has been noted that the school has been charging fee in the name of "Student Safety and Security Fund" amounting INR 9,000 at the time of new admission.

-Thus, in view of the above, the school is not allowed to charge any fee in the name of Orientation Charges, Extra Care Charges and Community Outreach Programme fee from the students at time of admission as a capitation fee.
+Thus, in view of the above, the school is not allowed to charge any fee in the name of Student Safety and Security fee from the students at time of admission as a capitation fee.
 The charging of unwarranted fee or charging of any other amount/fee thereof prima-facie is considered as collection of capitation fee in other manner and form.
-Therefore, the school is hereby directed to stop such collection of Orientation Charges, Extra Care Charges and Community Outreach Programme fee with immediate effect.
+Therefore, the school is hereby directed to stop such collection of Student Safety and Security Fund with immediate effect.